Reviews You Can Rely On

 robot vacuum - if you prioritize carpet cleaning, make sure that any model you...

 If you prioritize carpet cleaning, make sure that any model you choose has a spinning roller brush at its suction intake to avoid mediocre results on carpet.
 The small inlet on the Lefant M210 also made it more likely to get clogged.
+Credit: Genaveve Bradshaw

 High Pile, Shag Carpet?
-Don't Count on a Robot.
+Don't Count on a Robot

 Many robot vacuums struggle to move on thick carpets and most are utterly ineffective.
+Credit: GearLab Staff

 Hard Floor Cleaning

-The Narwal Freo X Ultra collected more debris on hard floors than any robot we tested, sucking up 93% total, and tidying up nearly as well as if we had swept it ourselves.
-This model dynamically adapts its cleaning method based on the room's dirtiness, which appears to result in some unusual navigation on hard floors — but it certainly gets the job done well.
-The Roborock Q5 Max+ and DREAME X40 Ultra were no slouches here, and at a glance, all three of these models left floors that looked similar.
-We could only determine a difference after we weighed the collected material.
+The Narwal Freo X Ultra is the clear winner when it comes to hard flooring, sucking up 93% total, and tidying up nearly as well as if we had swept it ourselves.
+This model dynamically adapts its cleaning method based on the room's dirtiness, which appears to result in some unusual navigation on hard floors, but it certainly gets the job done well.

 The Freo X Ultra got a little random, but we can't fault its ability to clean hard floors.
+Credit: Matt Lighthart

 Edges and Corners

 Robot vacuums have a hard time sucking debris from wall edges because they try to maintain a small gap to avoid scraping.
-Plus, unlike many manual stick vacuums, robot suction slots are rarely positioned close to the edges of their own frames — they're more centered underneath.
+Plus, unlike many manual cordless stick vacuums, robot suction slots are rarely positioned close to the edges of their own frames; they're more centered underneath.
 As for corners, their circular designs make it hard to reach directly into 90-degree junctions.
 To increase effectiveness, most models use spinning side brushes to whisk dirt away from walls and out of sharp right-angle corners, allowing them to run over and suck it up.

 Navigation

 While overall cleaning performance is key, it doesn't matter how powerful a robot vacuum is if it can't reach the mess.
 A vacuum's ability to navigate rooms and avoid obstacles is crucial to making sure it actually cleans your floors, not just parts of them.
+Our navigation score is broken down into two parts: object avoidance and whole room coverage.

 Object Avoidance